Permanent Representative of Sri Lanka to the United Nations

-The Permanent Representative of Sri Lanka to the United Nations is Sri Lanka's foremost diplomatic representative to the United Nations, and in charge of the country's mission to the UN.
-The position of Permanent Representative is equivalent in rank to an Ambassador, and entitles them to use the style His/Her Excellency.
+The permanent representative of Sri Lanka to the United Nations is Sri Lanka's foremost diplomatic representative to the United Nations, and in charge of the country's mission to the UN.
+The position of permanent representative is equivalent in rank to an ambassador, and entitles them to use the style His/Her Excellency.

-The current Permanent Representative is Aliyar Azeez.
+The current permanent representative is Jayantha Jayasuriya.